gururaaj05/gururaaj05/README.md

 - 👋 Hi, I’m GURURAAJ A
-- 👀 I’m interested in  develop MERN stack to create simple project and providing srouce code
+- 👀 I’m interested in developing a MERN stack to create simple project and providing srouce code
 - 🌱 I’m currently learning for dynamic development in IT industry
-- 💞️ I’m looking to collaborate for expand my projects.
+- 💞️ I’m looking to collaborate for expand my projects and my learnings
-- 📫 Reach me through E-mail(gururaaj032@gmail.com) or instagram(_guru_arjun_)
+- 📫 Connect me through E-mail(gururaaj032@gmail.com) or instagram(_guru_arjun_)

 <!---